department-of-veterans-affairs/vets-api/docs/setup/binstubs.md

 Error: `No such file or directory @ rb_sysopen - .developer-setup (Errno::ENOENT)`

-Resolution: In your Rails root directory simple run `touch .developer-setup`
+Resolution: You must run `bin/setup` before running the other binstubs

 #### Invalid Setup Preference
 Error: `Invalid option for .developer-setup`